Augmented learning: Understanding language

 The use of augmented learning has already been implemented in schools across the world.
 New technology is constantly being developed to hone the skills of students both in and out of the classroom.
 People other than students can also use these resources to learn or develop their own language skills on their own time and in the language they choose to learn.
 Websites such as Rosetta Stone have been around for a number of years and allow for people of all ages from all around the world to learn a new language.
 Many of these applications and websites are pay to use.
 One application that allows for free learning is Duolingo that allows for both free learning and paid learning.
 Augmented learning allows for real time answers to student's quizzes and tests that provide feedback quicker than in class discussion.
 This type of feedback also allows for students to move through the class at their own pace.
 If an answer is correct the student may move on to new and more challenging questions.
 While if the answer is incorrect the student may be prompted to study more and are given more practice questions based on the incorrect answer.
 In an in-person classroom students have to move at the pace of the rest of the class which may cause students to not gain a full understanding of the content and leave many struggling to keep up.
 The use of it also has shown more correct answers up to 95% of the time for their reading.

 Most forms of augmented learning can be found on the internet through websites apps on your mobile device.
 This allows for students and regular people that are interested in learning a new language the ease of access not found in a standard textbook.
 This also allows for learning where every you may go without the restriction a classroom would hold.
 These applications also allow for more direct one on one instruction that would not be found in a classroom of twenty plus students.
 Students are able to submit an answer and get an immediate score back for their work.
 The downside of augmented learning for language learning is that it may end up putting language teachers out of the job.
 As these programs develop, they may prove to be far more effective at teaching students than a physical teacher ever could be.
 This would put thousands of language teachers across the globe out of the job and force them in fields they may not enjoy as much.
-Other problems associated with augmented language learning is the extensive use of technology with no face-to-face learning.
-Students may suffer from fatigue from sitting at a computer for hours a day which would affect their learning and development in the class.
-Social isolation from online language learning may also occur.
-It would affect students' mental health not having regular face to face interaction with other students.
-While this may kind of learning may help some students it could have severely harmful effects on others.
-Tech problems are also an everyday problem we all struggle with.
-Issues with the website or application may cause students to miss assignments or an online class and harm their grade because of an issue they have no control over.
-Issues like this presented themselves fully when the covid-19 pandemic began and showed that many students would have technology issues leaving them stranded in their learning.
-The use of augmented learning poses many pros and cons that may entice schools to adapt and use the programs provided to a greater extent.
-As these programs grow and develop, more and more students will become more efficient in the classroom and any real-world situations where they can use the information gained from augmented learning to their advantage.